You can expect a welcoming group of folks here!

 Is there nursery?

-Nursery is available for children under the age of five.
+Nursery is not available during Covid-19 restrictions.
+When possible again Nursery will be available for children under the age of five.
 Just let one of the ushers know!
 They will show you where to go and make sure that there is someone there for you.

 Is there Sunday School?

 Adult Sunday School classes are not being held during Covid-19.
 Senior High/ College Sunday School is held every first and third Sunday at 9am.

 Otherwise, there is an adult class, a class for high school, and a class for elementary and middle school aged kids.
 Sunday school begins at 9.